 Things at least some people can "fake 'til they make"

 Becoming more comfortable in the social situations that make you uneasy

 For example, if you're scared to talk to strangers at parties, you can fake that you're someone who's comfortable approaching people.
 It will feel awkward at first, but eventually it'll come naturally to you.
 The thing is using "Fake it 'til you make it" in this context is just a glorified way of saying, "If something makes you nervous, do it until you're used to it."
 That's a core tool for overcoming anxiety.
-Of course that works.
+Of course that can work.

 A 'but' is that your nervousness has to be fairly mild to be able to fake not having it.
 If someone's only a little hesitant about starting conversations at parties, telling them to "Fake it 'til you make it" may be the small push they need to start stretching their comfort zone.
 I think a lot of the "Faking it 'til I made it worked for me" endorsements come from this type of person, who was only a bit inhibited to begin with.

 However, if someone's social anxiety is more severe, they'll be too keyed up to pretend they're relaxed.
 Or if they can, it will be very nerve racking and mentally draining, and they won't be able to keep it up for long.
 They need to confront their fear in a more structured, gradual way.

 Outwardly confident body language and behaviors